 IGC’s portfolio also has around 10% allocated to healthcare and specialty chemicals.
 Gaurav says that specialty chemicals has been doing well and continues to benefit from the movement of suppliers out of China.

 Gaurav says that only one company in IGC’s portfolio has seen a moderate impact – Welspun India, which is the largest home textile company in the world.
 Its exports have suffered as consumers have curtailed their discretionary spending.
 Welspun supplies the likes of Costco and Walmart in the US, both of which have been destocking.
 However, Gaurav says that the impact has not been so acute, as Welspun has seen a significant element of this business replaced by business that has been moved out of China.

-In addition to its ‘Christy’ brand, which is targeted primarily at international buyers, Welspun launched its own brand, ‘Spaces’, which targets the domestic Indian market, which – as we have discussed above – is a segment that appears to be doing well.
-Welspun has also established a co-licensing deal with Martha Stewart, which Gaurav expects to be a source of growth, and its flooring business is also benefitting from China+1-related growth, he notes.
+In addition to its ‘Christy’ brand, which is targeted primarily at international buyers, Welspun launched its own brand, ‘Spaces’, which targets the domestic Indian market, which – as we have discussed above – is a segment that is doing well.
+Welspun has also established a co-licensing deal with Martha Stewart, which Gaurav expects to be a source of growth, and its flooring business is also benefitting from China+1-related growth.

 Lots of flows into domestic mutual funds